There are new requirements for the Tour of Heroes app:

 Delete the last line of the template with the

-We're going to display the hero detail on its own page and route to it as we did in the dashboard.
+Instead, you'll display the hero detail on its own page and route to it as you did in the dashboard.

-We'll throw in a small twist for variety.
-We are keeping the "master/detail" style but shrinking the detail to a "mini", read-only version.
-When the user selects a hero from the list, we don't go to the detail page.
-We show a mini-detail on this page instead and make the user click a button to navigate to the full detail page.
+However, when users select a hero from the list, they won't go to the detail page.
+Instead, they'll see a mini detail on this page and have to click a button to navigate to the full detail page.

 Add the following HTML fragment at the bottom of the template where the